“Teaching children to read is a fundamental moral obligation of the society.”

 “That direct instruction in alphabetic coding facilitates early reading acquisition is one of the most well established conclusions in all of behavioral science.”

 One way to see the anti-phonics bias present in many universities’ teacher education departments is to look at their Primary English reading lists.
-There is often a visible in-balance in the books listed, with those providing misinformation on teaching early reading using phonics, greatly outnumbering those written by pro-SSP reading experts such as Prof. D. McGuinness and Prof. M. Seidenberg (both are cognitive neuroscientists who have studied the scientific research on teaching reading and spelling).
+There is often a visible in-balance in the books listed, with those providing misinformation on teaching early reading using phonics, greatly outnumbering those written by reading and language experts such as Profs.
+McGuinness and Seidenberg (both are cognitive neuroscientists who support the teaching of high-quality phonics).
 Indeed, such books may be completely absent.
 For example, a university ITE department which listed a couple of phonics textbooks as ‘required reading’, had an additional and extensive ‘recommended reading’ book list which consisted entirely of texts written or edited by academics who are known to be against teaching direct and systematic phonics, in the case of Goouch, Lambirth and Wyse virulently so.

 https://www.frontiersin.org/articles/10.3389/feduc.2020.587155/full